A learning curve?

 What policymakers can learn from data sharing practice to enable research into online harms

-Developing a positive vision for a world in which data and AI work for people and society is an immense task, and not one we can achieve alone.
+Ensuring that data and AI work for people and society is an immense task and not one we can achieve alone.

 Join the Ada Lovelace Institute as we make sense of the current AI policy landscape and debate the way forward for the UK's industrial approach to AI.